What foods are included in the Dairy Group?

 - Improve bone health especially in children and adolescents, when bone mass is being built.

-- Promote bone health and prevent the onset of osteoporosis in adults, most of whom do not do not get enough of these nutrients.
+- Promote bone health and prevent the onset of osteoporosis in adults, most of whom do not get enough of these nutrients.

 For those who choose not to consume dairy products